 On behalf of the Governors, I would like to welcome you to our school website.
 We hope you find it easy to use and that it gives you a small insight into the many things that we have to offer to both you and your children.

-The Governors meet twice a term to discuss many things in particular school strategy and policies.
+The Governors meet termly to discuss many things in particular school strategy and policies.
 I personally like to come into school in between meetings to be involved in the day-to-day life of the school and see all of the wonderful things the children are doing and learning.

 Our aim as the Governing body is to provide a safe and caring environment where children are encouraged and challenged to meet their full potential.

 We are proud of our School and feel privileged to support Alison Wilks and the staff in delivering a varied and stimulating education for our children.
 We also work closely with 'Friends of Kings Oak' PTA and love to hear suggestions from the children's run School Council.
 Governing applications are welcomed from all members and details of how to apply is published at the bottom of this page.

 Dr. Christopher Stokes